typelevel/typelevel.github.com/_posts/2013-06-24-deriving-instances-1.md

 2. The library author, who defines type classes, fundamental instances thereof, and of course the necessary `TypeClass` instances.

    These are usually contained in the libraries you use, but the last part will additionally require a bridge library.
-   But fear not, those bridge libraries already exist, at least for the {% include typelevel.html %} libraries, and can be readily added as dependency for your build.
+   But fear not, those bridge libraries already exist, at least for the typelevel.scala libraries, and can be readily added as dependency for your build.
    Head over to the <a href="https://github.com/typelevel/shapeless-contrib#readme">GitHub project</a>, we will keep you posted for when a new version comes out.
    We also plan to put a compatibility chart on this site.
 3. The library user, who defines data types and wants to get instances without all the boilerplate.